Doctor Who fandom: Fan productions

+Doctor Puppet is a series of US/UK stop-motion-animated fan films inspired by the BBC science fiction program Doctor Who.
+The series was created by Alisa Stern in 2012 in her New York apartment.

+Fan Stories

+The Ten Doctors is a fan made comic that was made by Canadian artist Rich Morris from 2007 to 2009, featuring the first to ten incarnations of the Doctor on an adventure together.

 Celebrity fans

-The series has a devoted global following of people from a range of backgrounds.

 Some fans have ended up working creatively on the television series.
 One of the most prominent examples is the creator of The Hitchhiker's Guide to the Galaxy, the late Douglas Adams, who wrote or co-wrote several television scripts (The Pirate Planet, City of Death and Shada) and was script editor of the original series' seventeenth season.
 Adams had been a fan since the first season, and made two attempts to pitch a script for Doctor Who in the early 1970s before his first serial was commissioned.
-Queer as Folk creator Russell T Davies, Coupling creator Steven Moffat, and Broadchurch creator Chris Chibnall were all lifelong fans of the series, and all in turn became head writer, or showrunner, of the revived series in 2005, 2010, and 2018 respectively.
+Queer as Folk creator Russell T Davies, Coupling and Sherlock creator Steven Moffat, and Broadchurch creator Chris Chibnall were all lifelong fans of the series, and all in turn became head writer, or showrunner, of the revived series in 2005, 2010, and 2018 respectively.
 Chibnall's fandom extended to an appearance, as a representative of the Doctor Who Appreciation Society, on a 1986 episode of the BBC feedback show Open Air, in which he was critical of the ending to The Trial of a Time Lord, the 23rd season of Doctor Who.

 Other celebrity fans have donated to the show in alternative ways.
 For example, the Panini publication The Complete Seventh Doctor (p47) lists singer Bob Dylan as a "great fan", such that he permitted his music to be used in the opening moments of season twenty-five without royalty.
 (Although Dylan's music was not in the event used).
 William Rees-Mogg, editor of The Times newspaper from 1967 until 1981, publicly declared his enjoyment of Doctor Who on an edition of the BBC's current affairs series Panorama in 1980.
 Prompted by this, the actor and dramatist Emlyn Williams admitted in the pages of The Times that he too was a keen follower of the series.

-In 2013, King Charles III and Camilla, Queen Consort (the then Prince of Wales and Duchess of Cornwall, respectively) visited the Doctor Who set in Cardiff.
-Charles had met Eleventh Doctor actor Matt Smith and stated to him that he had been a big fan of the show since he was 15.
+In 2013, King Charles III and Queen Camilla (the then Prince of Wales and Duchess of Cornwall, respectively) visited the Doctor Who set in Cardiff.
+Charles had met Eleventh Doctor actor Matt Smith and stated to him that he had been a big fan of the show since he was 15 in 1963.